 Coming from that level of resignation, I was totally blown away and yet, very pleasantly surprised, when I discovered that everything changed once I began exploring how people were like dogs.
 I would eventually experience a life-changing epiphany with respect to my mom and brother.
 All it took was identifying which breed of dog had the correct temperament to explain why my mom and brother behaved as they did.

-My brother, as it turned out, had always been an ardent crusader who inevitably pledged his heart to one worthy cause or another.
+My brother, as it turned out, had always been an ardent crusader who inevitably pledged his heart to one worthy cause after another.
 This made him the perfect German Shepherd.
 Shepherds are natural born leaders who possess a laser-like focus that never wavers.
 They insist on order and can’t abide foolishness.
-By imagining my brother to be a no-nonsense German Shepherd, I was able to understand how hard it would be for him to encourage my music career when, in his eyes, it was only a hopeless pipe dream.
+By imagining my brother to be a no-nonsense German Shepherd, I was able to understand just how hard it would be for him to encourage my music career since, in his eyes, it was only a hopeless pipe dream.

 As I became more proficient in picturing my mom as a Schipperke and my brother as a Shepherd, the world view I’d always held began to precariously tilt on its axis.
-Before long, the shift in my perspective became so remarkable that, for the first time in my life, I was able to see that my mother and brother’s actions had nothing at all to do with me.
+Before long, the shift in my perspective became so remarkable that, for the first time in my life, I was able to see that my mother and brother’s actions actually had nothing at all to do with me.

 Family offers the most intimate connection with another human being that the majority of us will ever experience.
 Family is essential to the human condition because it forces us to stay connected in spite dire differences and intense incompatibilities that would normally drive unrelated individuals apart.
 Family creates a cohesive unit that provides a buffer to the unpredictable and sometimes dangerous nature of the outside world.
 Due to our lifelong commitment to one another, family is invariably granted extra leeway and a much wider berth whenever it comes to internal conflict.